sccn/sccn.github.io/tutorials/07_Extract_epochs/Extracting_Data_Epochs.md

 ---------

-To study the event-related EEG dynamics of continuously recorded data, we must extract data epochs time locked to events of interest (for example, data epochs time locked to onsets of one class of experimental stimuli) by selecting <span style="color: brown"> Tools → Extract Epochs</span>
+To study the event-related EEG dynamics of continuously recorded data, we must extract data epochs time-locked to events of interest (for example, data epochs time-locked to onsets of one class of experimental stimuli) by selecting <span style="color: brown"> Tools → Extract Epochs</span>
 from the EEGLAB main user interface.